 At Hestercombe you’ll find 50 acres of gardens featuring designs from the 1700s, 1800s and 1900s, a café, and plant centre, and in the historic Hestercombe House, a contemporary art gallery, gift shop and second-hand book shop.

 We very much welcome people with disabilities and their assistance dogs and we hope you will find the information below useful in planning your visit.
-We are currently in the process of reviewing and improving our accessibility information.

 About our site